caelum/vraptor-routes/README.md

 }
 ```

-optionally you can also configure the file name on `environment.properties`:
+If you want to use other file you can also configure the file name on `environment.properties`:

 ```
 routesFileName = routes_pt-BR.properties